USS Caloosahatchee: Cold War operations

-Caloosahatchee cruised off the U.S. East Coast, transporting oil and fueling ships at sea, and made a voyage to Iceland from Norfolk, Virginia, during her first two years of operations.
-On 14 August 1947, she sailed for her first tour of duty with the U.S. 6th Fleet in the Mediterranean, a deployment that marked almost every year of her operations from that time into 1960.
+Caloosahatchee cruised off the East Coast of the United States, transporting oil and fueling ships at sea, and made a voyage to Iceland from Norfolk, Virginia, during her first two years of operations.
+On 14 August 1947, she sailed for her first tour of duty with the United States Sixth Fleet in the Mediterranean, a deployment that marked almost every year of her operations from that time into 1960.

-In this era when the U.S. Navy had perfected at-sea replenishment to greatly increase mobility, flexibility and efficiency, Caloosahatchee played a key role in increasing the enormous power for peace represented by the mighty U.S. 6th Fleet.
+In this era when the U.S. Navy had perfected at-sea replenishment to greatly increase mobility, flexibility and efficiency, Caloosahatchee played a key role in increasing the enormous power for peace represented by the mighty United States Sixth Fleet.

 Among other widespread operations, Caloosahatchee participated in NATO Operation Mariner off Greenock, Scotland, from 16 September to 20 October 1953, and provided summer training for future naval officers in midshipman cruises to Le Havre, France, in 1954, and to Copenhagen, Denmark, in 1956.
 In fall 1957 and again in summer 1958, the oiler sailed with forces calling at ports in England, Scotland, France, and Portugal.

 Caloosahatchee's constant readiness for emergency deployments or other challenges to her operational capability was developed and maintained through training operations along the east coast, and participation in such large-scale Atlantic Fleet exercises as Operation Springboard held in the Caribbean, which operations continued through 1960.

 Between 1966 and 1968 Caloosahatchee, along with her sister ships Ashtabula and Canisteo, underwent "jumboization".
 A 27 m (400-foot) midsection, built entirely new from the keel up, was inserted and welded between her original bow and stern.
 This replaced the old 310-foot midsection and increased the vessel's liquid cargo capacity by over one-third.
 Her new configuration closely resembled that of a more modern type of ship, the replenishment oiler.
 Caloosahatchee was recommissioned on 27 September 1969 and assigned to Service Squadron 2 (SERVRON 2), homeported in Newport, Rhode Island (USA).

 During September 1970, Caloosahatchee participated in the naval blockade off the coast of Lebanon during the Black September in Jordan.
 The conflict was fought between the two major components of the Jordanian population, the Palestinians represented by the Palestine Liberation Organisation (PLO) under the leadership of Yasser Arafat and the native Jordanians represented by the Jordanian Armed Forces under the leadership of Hussein of Jordan.

 In 1974 Caloosahatchee was transferred to the Bethlehem shipyard for a seven-month overhaul.
 While approaching dock facilities, the ship struck a dockside chock and bent the starboard shaft.
 The ship spent seven months effecting repairs to the starboard shaft.
 In addition, twin screws were transported by truck to replace the existing worn out screws.